Two never before seen watercolour paintings by President John F Kennedy were sold at auction in January 2020.

 The collection has been described as “the finest, most comprehensive and historically significant JFK Collection ever assembled by a private collector”.

-As well as the paintings it includes campaign posters, journal entries, photographs, speeches and postcards sent when he visited Ireland.
+As well as the paintings it included campaign posters, journal entries, photographs, speeches and postcards sent when he visited Ireland.